FAQs

 7. What is a debt-to-income ratio?

 8 .
-What is the homeowners association (HOA)?
+What is homeowners association (HOA)?

 9. What is the difference between being prequalified and preapproved for a loan?